This article was updated on February 2nd, 2024

 A dog with pancreatitis can recover on their own, but many need veterinary care.
 Some dogs will have pancreatitis very badly and will have bloody stool.
 These dogs must spend a few days in the hospital.
 Depending on their disease’s severity, some dogs will be sent oral medications home while other dogs need IV fluids and injectable medications.
 With treatment, most dogs make a complete recovery.
 If their pancreatitis goes on for a long time, they can end up with reoccurring episodes.

-When you first get a dog, they may be eating a certain type of dog food.
-When suddenly changing their diet to a different type of food, your dog can have a few days of diarrhea.
+3. You have suddenly changed your dog’s diet: when suddenly changing their diet to a different type of food, your dog can have a few days of diarrhea.
 There is no need to be alarmed if your dog is still active and playful.
 Their diarrhea will resolve itself after a few days of eating the new diet.

-Dogs are known for eating things that they should not eat.
+4. Your dog has an obstruction: dogs are known for eating things that they should not eat.
 These usually include socks and underwear.
 If your dog eats something that they should not, then their digestive tract can become obstructed.
 When a dog gets blocked, the liquid can get around this obstruction.
 This will cause diarrhea in your dog.
 Other common signs of obstruction are:

 - Vomiting every time that they eat or drink